 - This platform helps you to manage the orders easily via an intuitive admin panel.

-- Magento includes features like image zoom in and checking of stock availability that makes it easier to browse the product on your website.
+- Magento includes features like image zoom in and checking stock availability, making it easier to browse your website’s product.

 - It filters the product and displays an on-grid and list format.

 - Magento provides the history and order status of the product.